 a. the knowledge or recognition of the trade mark in the relevant section of the public, including knowledge in India of the mark;

 b. the duration, extent and geographical area of any use of such trade mark;

 Section 11(9) specifically lays down that it is not mandatory for a mark to be registered or application pending in India or have usage in India to be declared well-known trademark.
-Similarly as per the same clause, it is not even mandatory that a mark to be considered well-known trademark, has to be popular and well-recognized by the public at large in India.
+Similarly, as per the same clause, it is not even mandatory that a mark to be considered a well-known trademark has to be popular and well-recognized by the public at large in India.